SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Details of Quantitative Comparison and Additional Qualitative Comparison

 \subsection{Full Quantitative Comparison on COCO Wholebody}

-As shown in Table~\ref{tab:coco-wholebody}, SDPose achieves 71.5 AP / 78.4 AR on the COCO-WholeBody validation set.
-This result is highly competitive with the large-scale Sapiens~\citep{khirodkar2024sapiens} models: while Sapiens-2B reaches 74.4 AP with over 2B parameters and long training schedules, SDPose attains comparable accuracy with a smaller 0.95B backbone trained for only 42 epochs.
-In terms of sub-part analysis, our method closely matches Sapiens-2B on body (77.9 vs. 79.2) and feet (81.5 vs. 84.1), while maintaining strong performance on face (88.5 vs. 91.2).
-The largest gap appears on hand keypoints (65.2 vs. 70.4), reflecting the intrinsic difficulty of fine-grained articulation.
-Nevertheless, compared with classical baselines such as HRNet~\citep{sun2019deep}, RTMPose~\citep{jiang2023rtmpose}, or DWPose~\citep{yang2023effective}, SDPose shows substantial gains of +6–12 AP across whole-body evaluation.
+As shown in Table~\ref{tab:coco-wholebody}, SDPose achieves 72.8 AP and 79.4 AR on the COCO-WholeBody validation set.
+This result is highly competitive even when compared to the large-scale Sapiens~\cite{khirodkar2024sapiens} models.
+While Sapiens-2B reaches 74.4 AP using over 2 billion parameters and an extensive training schedule, SDPose attains comparable accuracy utilizing a smaller backbone trained for only 42 epochs.

+In our sub-part analysis, SDPose closely matches Sapiens-2B on body (78.6 vs. 79.2) and feet (82.3 vs. 84.1), while maintaining strong performance on face keypoints (89.7 vs. 91.2).
+The largest gap is observed in hand keypoints (67.3 vs. 70.4), reflecting the intrinsic difficulty of capturing fine-grained articulations.
+Nevertheless, when compared with classical baselines such as HRNet~\cite{sun2019deep}, RTMPose~\cite{jiang2023rtmpose}, and DWPose~\cite{yang2023effective}, SDPose demonstrates substantial improvements ranging from +6 to +14 AP in the overall whole-body evaluation.

+Furthermore, when compared to the ablation baseline SDPose-F2, which is tuned solely on the second-to-last feature from the SD U-Net, our full SDPose model yields a clear +2.1 AP boost on hand keypoints.
+This specific gain highlights the necessity of our proposed feature aggregation strategy for accurately detecting fine-grained keypoints.